olaviinha/FinnStonks/README.md

 Made for [my own purposes](#motivation), so it is quite literally a _personal_ equity portfolio monitor.
 Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do daily/weekly trading with large capitals, but are still interested in keeping an eye on their assets on a daily/weekly basis.

-In short, it turns this:
+In short, it takes your stock purchases and liquidations like this:
 ```
 # BUYS
 MSFT:US;2019-10-11;1;139.68